nc-imgs

 The lists of common plants by USACE District that are included on the NWPL web site are generated based on county-level occurrence data.
 Where we have a record of occurrence, a county is noted and those plant species occurring in the most counties within the District are considered most common.
 This method does not account for abundance, but does consider the most wide-spread species to be most common.

 A plant species wetland indicator status is primarily based on estimated frequency of occurrence in wetlands vs. nonwetlands.
 There are over 8000 species on the NWPL and the majority do not have detailed frequency data.
-The process for development of the NWPL from its origins in the mid-1980s as the "National List of Plant Species that Occur in Wetlands," which was then under the auspices of the U.S. Fish and Wildlife Service, is documented in “Concepts and Procedures for Updating the National Wetland Plant List“ (http://wetland-plants.usace.army.mil/nwpl_static/data/DOC/NWPL/pubs/2008_Lichvar_Minkin.pdf).
-The process for how indicator status ratings are developed is documented in“Final Protocol for Assigning Wetland Indicator Status Ratings during National Wetland Plant List Update” (http://wetland-plants.usace.army.mil/nwpl_static/data/DOC/NWPL/pubs/2011v3_Lichvar_Gillrich.pdf ).
+The process for development of the NWPL from its origins in the mid-1980s as the "National List of Plant Species that Occur in Wetlands", which was then under the auspices of the U.S. Fish and Wildlife Service, is documented in "Concepts and Procedures for Updating the National Wetland Plant List" (https://wetland-plants.sec.usace.army.mil/static/references/NWPL/pubs/2008_Lichvar_Minkin.pdf).
+The process for how indicator status ratings are developed is documented in "Final Protocol for Assigning Wetland Indicator Status Ratings during National Wetland Plant List Update" (http://wetland-plants.usace.army.mil/static/references/NWPL/pubs/2011v3_Lichvar_Gillrich.pdf ).
 Both of these documents, along with many others, including some frequency studies, are available on the NWPL website under NWPL Publications.

 There is no formal definition for "true aquatic plants," but you can generate a region-specific list of aquatics and "floaters" from the NWPL using the Mapper tool.
 For wetland delineation purposes, all of the NWPL listed species (8000+) are rated OBL, FACW, FAC, FACU, or UPL, based on their estimated frequency of occurrence in wetlands.
 They are not rated on the hydroperiod or hydropattern (or "wetness") of the wetlands that they inhabit.
 There is no formal definition for "true aquatic plants," but they are described in the regional supplements where they are included as: "species that are normally submerged, have floating leaves or stems, require water for support, or desiccate in the absence of standing water."
 However, many plants species generally considered aquatics (e.g., waterlilies Nymphaea and Nuphar) may grow in non-inundated areas.
 If you are interested in aquatic plants from an ecological perspective, the NWPL website has species listings by habitat (including aquatic) in the Biological Attributes section, in the Mapper on the right side of the NWPL homepage.